CoinSpot Cryptocurrency Exchange

 For perspective, no other well-known asset comes close to the stock to flow ratio of gold or Bitcoin.
 Silver's stock to flow ratio is estimated to be about 20, while most usable commodities such as non-precious metals tend to have a stock to flow ratio closer to 1, meaning the world produces and consumes roughly the same amount each year.

 When a commodity has a stock to flow ratio near 1, it's highly vulnerable to market conditions.
 With a stock to flow ratio closer to 50, it's much more resistant.

 Stock to flow indicates how robust the price of something is in the face of outside influences.

 For example, demand for gold often increases in India around the festival of Diwali, because it's traditionally celebrated with gold and jewellery, so there's typically a corresponding bump in local gold prices.

-But gold prices globally would barely notice if Diwali was cancelled one year.
+But gold prices globally would barely notice if Diwali was cancelled 1 year.
 An asset with a lower stock to flow ratio would crash in the same situation because the market would end up grossly oversaturated in anticipation of the Diwali that never was, but gold would barely notice.
-Even if you were to double the total supply of gold produced in one year, you'd only make a small difference to the total amount in circulation.
+Even if you were to double the total supply of gold produced in 1 year, you'd only make a small difference to the total amount in circulation.